 - Master key (only with the Master Key enabled you will be able to reset passwords if someone in the company forgets it, which is unfortunately very likely).

-Step 2: Use the Boxcryptor Desktop client (the Boxcryptor software downloaded to your device) and create all necessary groups there, but do not add any members yet.
+Step 2: Create all necessary groups, but do not add any members yet.

 Step 3: Create your folder structure with encrypted folders.
 Do not share it yet and do not put any data into the folders at this point.